 Jim Oldshue was an important leader and supporter of the CIIQ/IACChE.
 He was President of the AIChE in 1979 and President of the CIIQ/IACChE in 1995.
 Jim was a recipient of the prestigious Víctor Márquez award in 1983, which is conferred by the CIIQ/IACChE.
 Jim was an ambassador of the profession who visited more than 100 countries.
 It is envisioned that this lecture provide a global perspective of a specific contingent topic.
 The Oldshue Lecture alternates between the AIChE Annual Meetings and the Interamerican Congresses, which take place every two years.

-This year's distinguished lecturer is Dr. Carlos Rinaldi, Chair and Professor, University of Florida.
-Dr. Rinaldi will deliver his lecture at the 2019 AIChE Annual Meeting.
+This year's distinguished lecturer is Dr. Arturo J. Hernández-Maldonado, Professor of Chemical Engineering, University of Puerto Rico at Mayagüez (UPRM).
+Dr. Hernández-Maldonado will deliver his lecture at the 2020 AIChE Annual Meeting.

 The following is a list of past distinguished Jim Oldshue Lecture speakers:

 - Mr. Carlos Cabrera; President & CEO, UOP; AIChE Centennial and XXIII Interamerican Congress of Chemical Engineering; Philadelphia, PA, USA (2008)

 - Dr. Arthur W. Etchells III, Principal, AWE3 Enterprises; 8th World Congress and XXIV Interamerican Congress of Chemical Engineering; Montreal, QC, Canada (2009)